Presence & Message Persistence w/the AngularJS Library

 Using the Storage & Playback Functions to Backfill Messages

-In addition to Presence, the PubNub AngularJS API includes some helpers for building realtime message-based applications.
-One convenient feature we’d like to point out is the History API, which allows applications to retrieve previous messages from PubNub channel storage and fire them as application message events.
-The history API will require a channel subscription and message event handler as shown below.
+In addition to Presence, the PubNub AngularJS API includes some helpers for building real-time message-based applications.
+One convenient feature we’d like to point out is the Persistence API, which allows applications to retrieve previous messages from PubNub channel storage and fire them as application message events.
+The Persistence API will require a channel subscription and message event handler as shown below.
 Once that’s set up, simply call the

 gHistory() function with the number of messages to retrieve.